Media Standards Trust: Journalisted.com

 In 2007 the MST founded journalisted.com.
-The site has an archive of over four million news articles and a database of the work, biographical and contact information of several thousand journalists.
-The site scrapes the news articles from several national and local publications, and sorts them according to byline.
-The database is utilized by the MST for conducting research into matters relating to news coverage; a weekly newsletter is published summarizing contemporary trends in news.
+The site had an archive of over four million news articles and a database of the work, biographical and contact information of several thousand journalists.
+The site scraped the news articles from several national and local publications, and sorted them according to byline.
+The database was utilized by the MST for conducting research into matters relating to news coverage; a weekly newsletter was published summarizing contemporary trends in news.

 By December 2018 the site had been taken offline.

 Hacked Off

 In light of the June 2011 allegations of the News of the World journalists phone hacking into the mobile phone voice mail of murder victim Milly Dowler, on 5 July 2011 in partnership with Brian Cathcart and other concerned individuals, MST formed the "Hacked Off" campaign, registering the site hackinginquiry.org, and campaigning for a public inquiry into phone hacking.
 The campaign was directly supported by Norman Fowler, Onora O'Neill, Francis Wheen, Tom Watson MP, Ben Goldacre, Baroness Helena Kennedy, Sir David Bell, D. D. Guttenplan, Roy Greenslade, Ian Hargreaves, John Lloyd, Isabel Hilton, Ian Jack, John Pilger, John Prescott, Richard Peppiatt, Andreas Whittam Smith, J. K. Rowling, and others.
 Actor Hugh Grant supported the campaign and became a public spokesperson, appearing on the BBC television programmes Question Time and Newsnight.
 The campaign was criticised by Lewis Page in The Register, who described it as a "secretive pressure group ... of wealthy and powerful individuals and celebrities ... which has successfully campaigned for state control of the media".
 In 2012, Hacked Off became independent of the Media Standards Trust.
-Hacked Off produces a magazine, Free & Fearless.
+Hacked Off produced a one off magazine, Free & Fearless.